 Arit says prioritisation starts with knowing the core idea of your business, its values and your plans for the year.
 Break these plans down by quarter, month and week to make sure you stay on track.

 Being around positive influences

 Paying too much attention to other people's aspirations can be demoralising.
 Everyone has different interpretations of what success looks like.

 "Be mindful of the time you spend on social media.
 Our beliefs of what we're capable of or what's possible for us are malleable.
 The one thing that consistently changes how we feel about ourselves and what we can do is what we consume."

 She challenges small business owners to book time for social media rather than checking it randomly – and to look at how much time you spent on it in the last week.

-Getting your self-care routine right can be "pretty darn magical", Boonwaat said.
-Making you feel happier, more focused and improving energy levels.
+Getting your self-care routine right can be "pretty darn magical", Kiki believes, making you feel happier, more focused and improving energy levels.

 Access support to start your business

 Visit the StartUp UK hub for resources that give you the education and inspiration to get started on your entrepreneurial journey.